shawnpetros/shawnpetros/README.md

 ## ❗ BUT WAIT, THERE'S MORE!

 **[deAIify](https://github.com/shawnpetros/deaiify)** ships as both an OpenClaw plugin AND a Claude Code Stop hook.
-The README is a Billy Mays infomercial.
-The hero banner is AS SEEN ON TV.
-The testimonials are from "Definitely A Real Person."
-There is an "ARE YOU TIRED OF" section listing all the things you used to do before you found us.
-It is fully unhinged.
-It also actually works. *Click at your own peril.*
+The README is a literal infomercial, AS SEEN ON TV.
+The README alone is worth a gander, it's literally unhinged.
+Also, it really works. *Click at your own peril.*

 ## 🤔 What I actually care about